 Hochstein names expressive arts department chair

-The Hochstein School appointed Jennifer Phillips to succeed Maria Battista-Jancock in June as chair of the expressive arts department.
+The Hochstein School appointed Jennifer Phillips to succeed Maria Battista-Hancock in June as chair of the expressive arts department.